aparajita-code/Matplotlib_Module_Challenge/README.md

 Identifies interquartile ranges (IQR) and outliers for key treatment groups.

 Calculates correlation coefficients and performs linear regression for Capomulin regimen data.

+***How to Use***
+Clone the repository.

+Install necessary libraries (e.g., Pandas, Matplotlib, SciPy).

+Run the script to perform the analysis and generate results.

+***Repository Contents***
+Python Script: Complete data analysis and visualization.

+Dataset: Includes mouse tumor volume and treatment data.

+Outputs: Visualizations and key statistical results.